 The above recoverable amount of Anyang Jiutian is determined from value-in-use calculations.
 The key assumptions and inputs for the value-in-use calculations are those regarding the sales volume, gross profit margin and discount rate.
 The sales volume and gross profit margin are based on past performances and expectations developments in the market.
 Management estimates discount rate using pre-tax rates that reflect current market assessments of the time value of money and the risks specific to its industry.

 The value-in-use calculations used cash flow forecasts derived from the most recent financial budgets approved by management.
-The pre-tax rate used to discount the forecast cash flows was 17% (2017:21%).
+The pre-tax rate applied to the cash flow forecasts used to extrapolate cash flow forecasts are 17% (2018: 17%).